Amazingly Delicious Healthy Pumpkin Muffins Your Kids Will Love without all of the sugar!

-Let me explain, we moved to South America the summer of 2008 and there are no pumpkin patches, hayrides where families go and pick a pumpkin and take pictures with their children in Ecuador.
+Let me explain, we moved to South America the summer of 2008 and there is no “fall” season.
+So there are no pumpkin patches, hayrides where families go and pick a pumpkin and take pictures with their children in Ecuador.

 This is our first fall since 2007 and I have thoroughly enjoyed all things pumpkin, fall foliage, and crisp cool mornings.